c038644/Git/Project 7/Readme.txt

 Hi,

-This folder, Project 7 contains code for this OpenClassrooms project 7.
+This folder, Project 7 contains code for OpenClassrooms project 7.

 Peter_Scaife_P7 is a google colab notebook containing all the code from preprocessing to prediction